top of page

 Q: Who else benefits from the advice you give me?

-A: Directly?
-Nobody.
+A: Directly - nobody.
 I don't sell products or get commissions.
-I have no affiliation with banks, insurance companies, brokerages firms, or any other advisors.
-Indirectly?
-Large, low-cost brokerage firms and other companies within the financial industry may indirectly benefit simply based on the advice I give.
+I have no affiliation with banks, insurance companies, brokerage firms, or any other advisors.
+Indirectly - large, low-cost brokerage firms and other companies within the financial industry may indirectly benefit simply based on the advice I give.
 As part of my investment strategy, I believe that keeping fees low is vital.
 With that, I tend to suggest the use of large, reputable, low-cost brokerage firms.
 However, I have no affiliation and receive no compensation from any of these companies.

 Q: Who will I be working with if I move forward with Layered Financial?

-A: I'm the sole Investment Adviser Representative at Layered Financial, so you'll be working with me.
+A: Tyler Weerden is the sole Investment Adviser Representative at Layered Financial.

 Q: Are you a fiduciary?